matrix-foundation-cb/Geospatial-Cloudbutton/2nd experiment/README.md

-# CloudButtom-Geospatial1-2
+# 3D fuel mapping for forest risk assessment
-Geospatial Experiments 1 and 2 from the CloudButton project
+Experiment 2 of the Geospatial Usecase